curedao/docs/constitution/2-solution.md

 #### Why It Seems Like Diet Advice Flip-Flops All the Time

-In 1977, the USDA warned Americans against the perils of dietary cholesterol.
+In 1977, the USDA and Time Magazine warned Americans against the perils of dietary cholesterol.
 And yet in 1999, TIME released a very different cover, suggesting that dietary cholesterol is fine.

 ![eggs time covers](../assets/analytics/eggs-time-covers.png)